 While initial exploration will focus on expanding the historic resources of both the Bulldog and the Equity-North Amethyst mines, the consolidated land package encompasses more than 30 miles of additional prospective veins and vein splays.
 Large portions of the Bulldog, Amethyst, Equity, Alpha Corsair, and OH veins will provide exploration opportunities for many years.

 The Equity mine located in the northern portion of the Creede Mining District and north of the Bulldog mine was explored by a previous owner which outlined promising gold-silver mineralization in the 1980s.
 Hecla’s 2010 surface exploration program intersected significant mineralization at the intersection of the Equity and North Amethyst structures.
-The Equity decline was re-opened in the third quarter of 2011, and the underground rehabilitation work completed that enabled Hecla to drill and evaluate the Equity and North Amethyst veins along strike and at depth on a year-round basis.
-Underground drilling in 2012 and 2013 continued to outline multiple zones of high-grade, gold and silver-bearing veins near intersection with the North Amethyst Vein.
+The Equity decline was re-opened in the third quarter of 2011, and the underground rehabilitation work completed enabled Hecla to drill and evaluate the Equity and North Amethyst veins along strike and at depth.
+Underground drilling in 2012 and 2013 continued to outline multiple zones of high-grade, gold and silver-bearing veins near the intersection with the North Amethyst Vein.
 However, it did not generate sufficient tons to justify continuing at this time.

 Current activities are focused on water discharge permits and on an amendment to the 5-year Plan of Operations (POO) for surface exploration drilling.
 Subject to receipt of the permits and the amended POO, and improved market conditions, the Company expects to commence underground rehabilitation at the Bulldog mine to establish drill platforms.
 Inspections and reporting for Storm Water Management Plans and Spill Prevention Control and Countermeasure Plans continue.